givntek/joingivntek/README.md

 Trying to explain the whole project and get you eager to know more of it !

-Don't hesitate to do not hesitate to come to put in one's two penn'orth, just write to me.
+Don't hesitate to come to put in one's two penn'orth, just write to me.